SamyaDaleh/CL-Toolbox/doc/doc.md

 7. If possible extend items to keep track of the trees derived so far.
 Deduction still works without them, but you will not see a derived tree at the end.
+8. Update this documentation with all relevant changes.
+Present the algorithm, present the new formalism if you added one, add a reference etc.

 ## References